overflowerror/Serwer/README.md

 ### Why would someone need this?
 I've no idea.
 But I'm going to use this for my next project.

+### Why is it's name to weird?
+Because W for web...
+Get it? ...
+Well next time I'll ask you for a catchy name, smartypants.

 ### Is this ... thing ... even finished?
 No. There are many functions missing and the code needs some revision (and comments I suppose).
 There is a working mode though (see [the main file](main.c) for an example).